Logical Fallacies – Meaning, Types & Definition

 “This genre is not real music because real music has rhythm, harmony, and melody.”

 This argument entails a specific definition of “real music” and draws the conclusion to exclude the genre in discussion completely, rather than supporting the argument and addressing its merits directly.
-Generally, the definist autumnacy is used to overlook the actual controversy or debate by relying on a specific definition.
+Generally, the definist fallacy is used to overlook the actual controversy or debate by relying on a specific definition.

-Correlation-causation logical autumnacy
+Correlation-causation logical fallacy

 Example